skejserjensen/BashBuilder/README.md

 ## Installation
 1. Install bash, grep and coreutils, most Unix like operation systems comes with pre-installed variants of these.
-2. Install one of the many programs that provide the mail program for bash such as heirloom-mailx and configure it to use your preferred mail server.
+2. (Optional) Install one of the many programs that provide the mail program for bash such as heirloom-mailx and configure it to use your preferred mail server.
 3. Copy the "/build" folder to anywhere on your file system from where it can accesses the repositories it should run the build scripts on.
 4. Configure bashbuilder by changing the values of the variables in config.sh, only the three top variables are required,  the rest is optional.
 5. Put some build scripts in the scripts directory and make them executable, all non executable files in the directory is ignored.